bourbonut/prime_numbers_sum/README.md

 ## Description

-The project allows to see the difference of speed of program's execution between multiple languages with one algorithm which calculates the sum of prime numbers.
+The project allows to see the difference of speed of program's execution between multiple languages with one algorithm which computes the sum of prime numbers.
 Also, the goal is to use native libraries for each language.

 Languages:
 * C++
-* Cython
+* Scala
-* Elexir
+* Elixir
 * Python
 * Rust
+* Java
+* Lua
+* Javascript

 ## Algorithm used